 To satisfy the fourth prerequisite for class-action status, the Court must find that "the representative parties will fairly and adequately protect the interests of the class."
 Fed.
 R. Civ.
 P. 23(a)(4).
-This two-pronged inquiry requires the Court to assess "the adequacy of the named plaintiffs' representation of the class and requires that there be no conflict between the interests of the representative and those of the class in general, and the adequacy of class counsel's representation."
+This two-pronged inquiry requires the Court to assess "the adequacy of the named plaintiffs' representation of the class and requires that there be no conflict between the interests of the representative and those of the class in general; [and] the other relates to the adequacy of class counsel's representation."
 In re Ready-Mixed Concrete Antitrust Litig., 261 F.R.D. at 154, 168 (S. D. Ind.
 2009) (citation omitted).

 The class representatives share the same interests as other class members and will fairly and adequately protect the interests of the classes.
 In addition, class counsel are qualified, experienced and able to conduct the litigation.
 They have vigorously prosecuted these cases and have fairly and adequately represented each of the Settlement Classes.
-Accordingly, the Court finds that the named plaintiffs are adequate class representatives and that their counsel, Cotchett Pitre & McCarthy, LLP, Robins Kaplan LLP, and Susman Godfrey L.L.P., should be appointed to represent the Settlement Classes pursuant to Federal Rule of Civil Procedure 23(g).
+Accordingly, the Court finds that the named plaintiffs are adequate class representatives and that their counsel, Cotchett Pitre & McCarthy, LLP, Robins Kaplan LLP, and Susman Godfrey L.L.P., should be appointed to represent the Settlement Classes pursuant to Rule 23(g).

-C. The Settlement Classes Satisfy Federal Rule of Civil Procedure 23(b)(3)
+C. The Settlement Classes Satisfy Rule 23(b)(3)

-Because EPPs meet the requirements of Federal Rule of Civil Procedure 23(a), the Court turns to the additional requirement of Federal Rule of Civil Procedure 23(b)(3)-that class plaintiffs demonstrate that common questions predominate over questions affecting only individual members and that class resolution is superior to other methods for the fair and efficient adjudication of the controversy.
+Because EPPs meet the requirements of Rule 23(a), the Court turns to the additional requirement of Rule 23(b)(3)-that class plaintiffs demonstrate that common questions predominate over questions affecting only individual members and that class resolution is superior to other methods for the fair and efficient adjudication of the controversy.
 Amchem, 521 U.S. at 615.
 Horizontal price-fixing cases are well-suited for class certification because proof of a conspiracy presents a common, predominating question, In re Scrap Metal Antitrust Litig., 527 F.3d 517, 535 (6th Cir.
 2008), that forms the basis from which all proposed Settlement Class members' alleged injuries arise.
 The antitrust claims alleged herein involve the existence of shared issues related to liability, the scope of the conspiracy, and impact.
 Common issues predominate over any individual questions.
 Notably, the alleged anticompetitive conduct at issue in these cases is not dependent on the separate conduct of the individual Settlement Class members.
 Finally, a class action is the superior method to adjudicate these claims.
 The interest of Settlement Class members in individually controlling the prosecution of separate claims is outweighed by the efficiency of the class mechanism.
-Therefore, for purposes of these

-Settlements, the Court finds that the prerequisites for a class action pursuant to Federal Rule of

-Civil Procedure 23 have been met as to each of the Settlement Classes.
+Therefore, for purposes of these Settlements, the Court finds that the prerequisites for a class action pursuant to Rule 23 have been met as to each of the Settlement Classes.6